-There is a $260 Kindermusik and materials fee.
+There is a $260 Kindermusik and materials fee for 2 and 3-day students and a $275 fee for 5-day students.
 The only materials you are asked to provide are slippers, a picture for your child’s cubby, and a change of clothes in a plastic bag.

 If a child requires medication during the school day, you will need to fill out a form in the office and leave the form and medicine there.
 Teachers at the car doors will not accept either medication or instructions.

 State law requires that all children have a certificate of immunization on file by the first day of school.
 Attendance is contingent on the medical /immunization records being on file.

 Parents are always encouraged to discuss with the teachers any aspects of their child’s development or possible problems; however, formal Parent-Teacher Conferences are scheduled in the fall, mid-year and in the spring (see calendar) to inform the parents of the child’s current academic and social progress.
 The school will not be in session during our scheduled conference days.
 Conference times are scheduled to allow an opportunity for parents and teachers to discuss your child’s development, progress, and acclimation.
 Please be mindful this is a time for adults to engage in conversation about your child without your child being present.
 It can be very uncomfortable and intimidating for a child to be in that type of setting with their teachers, and parents, even when everything is positive and well.